Posts in Category: TV History

 Source

-Yesterday, I posted the early history of television’s first real studio; RCA’s Studio 3H inside NBC.
+Television’s first real studio was RCA’s Studio 3H inside NBC.
 Operating in secret, for the first year of 1935, RCA had built 3 studio style Iconoscope cameras for 3H, and only 3, but in 1939, they built 3 more for CBS, for use on W2XAB.

 Along with the patent images of the pedestal, I have included the RCA patent image for the inside of these first studio style Iconoscope cameras.
 As I have mentioned here before, the viewfinder showed only an optical image on ground glass, and to the great frustration of those early cameramen, the image was upside down, and backward.
 If one of those cameramen offered me a ride home, and I had to give him directions to get there, I think I would have taken the subway. -Bobby Ellerbee